 The background of Dante and Virgil in hell has a red sky indicating danger, and a rock bed, which represents hell.
 On the right side of the composition, there are seven more naked figures in the distance.
-Furthermore, there is a flying creature with a monstrous smile and deadly eyes, flying in the sky with his greyish-black colored body.
+Furthermore, there is a flying creature with a monstrous smile and deadly eyes, flying in the sky with his greyish-black coloured body.

-There is color harmony in Bouguereau's work with a perfectly geometrical and realistic human body.
+There is colour harmony in Bouguereau’s work with a perfectly geometrical and realistic human body.
 With the artwork, he carefully composed the bodies in a way that significantly conveyed the illusion of hell.
 The perfect muscularity of the well-rounded bodies has an authoritative presence that fills the canvas with the energy of reality.
-The light placement is on the center subject, which apparently shines from the top and creates a shadow at the bottom.
+The light placement is on the centre subject, which apparently shines from the top and creates a shadow at the bottom.

-In the background, the distant flexed bodies in the right corner have similar body color tones, but they seem faded.
+In the background, the distant flexed bodies in the right corner have similar body colour tones, but they seem faded.
 They have flexed muscles, which denotes the tension in the surroundings of hell.
 There are also shades of green and black in the tiara, the eyeballs, and the hairs of the male figures respectively.